acidus99/folklore.org-export/Posts/194 - January 1984 - The Times They Are A-Changin'.md

 All this time, a lone Macintosh has been sitting in its canvas carrying case near the center of the stage.
 Steve walks over to the bag and opens it up, unveiling the Mac to the world for the very first time.
 He pulls it out and plugs it in, inserting a floppy, and the demo begins to run, flawlessly (see It Sure Is Great To Get Out Of That Bag!).
 The Macintosh becomes the first computer to introduce itself, speaking in a tremulous voice:

-> **Hello, I am Macintosh.
+> Hello, I am Macintosh.
 It sure is great to get out of that bag!
-Unaccustomed as I am to public speaking, I'd like to share with you a maxim I thought of the first time I met an IBM mainframe: Never trust a computer that you can't lift!Obviously, I can talk, but right now I'd like to sit back and listen.
+Unaccustomed as I am to public speaking, I'd like to share with you a maxim I thought of the first time I met an IBM mainframe: Never trust a computer that you can't lift!
+Obviously, I can talk, but right now I'd like to sit back and listen.
 So it is with considerable pride that I introduce a man who has been like a father to me...
-Steve Jobs!**
+Steve Jobs!

 Pandemonium reigns as the demo completes.
 Steve has the biggest smile I've ever seen on his face, obviously holding back tears as he is overwhelmed by the moment.
 The ovation continues for at least five minutes before he quiets the crowd down.